BBVA/kapow/docs/source/examples/index.rst

 **This example is VULNERABLE to parameter injection**

-In this example, an attacker can inject arbitrary parameters to ``ls``.
+In this example, an attacker can inject arbitrary parameters to :command:`ls`.

 .. code-block:: console
    :linenos: